SvenTiigi/SwiftKit/README.md

 | `--force` | `-f` | Generate the Kit without confirmation ✅ |
 | `--open` | `-o` | Open the Xcode project after your Kit has been generated 📂 |

-Example command with all parameters.
+Example with all arguments set.

 ```bash
 swiftkit new MyAwesomeKit \